suncoast-devs/handbook/lessons/js-dom/lecture.md

 # What about interacting with the current "document"?

-In the console, type: `document` and press enter
+In the console, type: `document` and press enter.

 ```
 document